 The combination of this framework for remote working and increased use of video technology for holding virtual meetings will reduce business travel mileage, reduce emissions and time spent travelling.

-Team working is critical to our success, it is clear that the business can still operate effectively using virtual and remote practices in a controlled framework, as demonstrated during the Covid-19 pandemic.
+Team working is critical to our success, it is clear that the business can still operate effectively using virtual and remote practices in a controlled the Covid-19 pandemic.